-The intent of this amendment is to permit taller buildings on certain specific properties while still preserving the views to and from Skinner Butte.
-The height standards in the amendment are still more restrictive than those in adjacent commercial zones, so they will preserve views to and from Skinner Butte and create an area of transition between areas of differing building heights.
+The intent of this amendment is to permit taller buildings on a certain specific property while still preserving the views to and from Skinner Butte.
+The height standards in the amendment are still more restrictive than those in adjacent zones or other areas of the Downtown Riverfront Special Area Zone, so they will preserve views to and from Skinner Butte.